1992 NCAA Division I women's basketball tournament

 The 1992 NCAA Division I women's basketball tournament began on March 18 and ended on April 5.
 The tournament featured 48 teams.
-The Final Four consisted of Virginia, Stanford, Southwest Missouri State (now known as Missouri State), and Western Kentucky, with Stanford defeating Western Kentucky 78–62 to win its second NCAA title.
+The Final Four consisted of Virginia Cavaliers, Stanford Cardinal, Southwest Missouri State Lady Bears (now known as Missouri State), and Western Kentucky Lady Toppers, with Stanford defeating Western Kentucky 78–62 to win its second NCAA title.
 Stanford's Molly Goodenbour was named the Most Outstanding Player of the tournament.

 Notable events

 Missouri State (then Southwest Missouri State), was not a regular participant in the Tournament.
 They had not earned a bid until 1991, when they won their first game and lost their second game.
 In 1992, they were assigned an eight seed.
 Their first game was against Kansas, which they won 75–59.
 That win matched them up against the number one seed in the Midwest region, Iowa.
 The Hawkeyes were 25–3, winner of the Big Ten conference in their ninth year under Hall of Fame coach C. Vivian Stringer.
-Despite the odds, the Missouri State team took Iowa to overtime, and won 61–60 in the overtime period.
-That matched up the Bears against fifth-seeded UCLA, but Missouri State won easily, 83–57.
+Despite the odds, the Southwest Missouri State team took Iowa to overtime, and won 61–60 in the overtime period.
+That matched up the Lady Bears against fifth-seeded UCLA, but Southwest Missouri State won easily, 83–57.
 Their next game was against SEC regular season champion Ole Miss, one of a small number of teams who had played in every NCAA tournament since the first one in 1982.
-Ole Miss was the number two seed in the region, but Missouri State again achieved an upset, winning the game 94–71.
-That win placed Missouri State in the Final Four.
+Ole Miss was the number two seed in the region, but Southwest Missouri State again achieved an upset, winning the game 94–71.
+That win placed the Lady Bears in the Final Four.
 Prior to this win, the lowest seed to make it to the Final Four was a four seed.
 Only one team, Arkansas in 1998, with a nine seed, has made it to the Final four with a weaker seed.

-Missouri State's opponent in the semi-final game was Western Kentucky, who has also achieved some upsets.
-After beating Alabama, the Hilltoppers faced Tennessee, the number one seed in the Mideast region, and the defending national champions.
+Southwest Missouri State's opponent in the semi-final game was Western Kentucky, who has also achieved some upsets.
+After beating Alabama, the Lady Toppers faced Tennessee, the number one seed in the Mideast region, and the defending national champions.
 Western Kentucky won the game 75–70, and went on to beat the number 2 seed in the region, Maryland, by the identical score.

 The other semi-final included two of the powerhouses of the sport at the time.
 Both Virginia and Stanford were number one seeds.
 Stanford had won the National championship two years before, while Virginia was competing in their third consecutive final four, and were the runner-up in the prior year's tournament.